gcotelli/RenoirSt/docs/tutorial/Tutorial - Part I.md

 ```
 #### URLs

 `ZnUrl` instances can be used as the value for properties requiring an URI.
 Both relative and absolute URLs are accepted.
+A relative URL is by default considered relative to the site root.

 ```smalltalk
 CascadingStyleSheetBuilder new